Pineda Covalin

-Pineda Covalin is a Mexican fashion design brand that works to promote Mexican culture on a national and international scale.
-The brand has been active for over 15 years since its creation.
+Pineda Covalin is a Mexican fashion house that works to promote the culture from its country, on national and international scale.

 History

 Pineda Covalin was established in 1995 by Cristina Pineda (who has a bachelor in fabric design and masters in arts design) and Ricardo Covalín (bachelor in industrial design) in Mexico City.
 The company began manufacturing cufflinks and ties for firms like The Coca-Cola Company and Volkswagen in order to finance their own fashion projects.
 Their first handkerchief / silk scarf, was created and inspired by a trip Cristina Pineda made to Mérida, where she spent a month living in the Dzoncauich town.
 There she met Doña Celsa, a henequen dyer with whom she worked with to create the first designs for handbags and accessories.

 The firm was conceived under the idea of a "...a cultural rather than a fashion product."
 Initially, Pineda Covalin sold their products in museums such as the National Museum of Anthropology and the Palacio de Bellas Artes in Mexico City.
 The brand's commercial success allowed it to start the distribution of their products in hotels.
 Their product line now includes ties, kerchiefs, handbags, cushions and other luxury items, inspired by indigenous populations such as the Huicholes, Mayans and Zapotecs.